jrdegbe/thamesthrive-api/docs/qa/how_to_import_data_with_python.md

 ---
 This document also answers the questions:
-- How to programmatically import data to Tracardi?
+- How to programmatically import data to ThamesThrive?
-- Is there a way to use code to import data to Tracardi?
+- Is there a way to use code to import data to ThamesThrive?
 - How to use API to import data?